aoberoi/SwiftUI-Set/README.md

 1. Cards appear to be dealt from the bottom of the deck (the way the deck view is drawn).

+    It's not that they are dealt from the bottom, it's that the animation starting point has the cards as transparent, and then they fade in as they move into position in the playArea.

+    Actually not sure about the above statement.
+The cards in the playArea are fading in (which is why the symbols appear to fade in).
+The cards from the deck should be fading out.
+In this case I'd expect to see the cards from the deck on top and the borders of those cards overlapping.
+Instead, nothing seems to obscure the back of the top card on the deck.
+This could be a zIndex() issue.

+    Using explicit .transition()s didn't seem to solve anything.
+The animations became weird.
+The dealing animation completely went away and the new game animation didn't animate cards back to the deck if they were going to be back in the visible cards later.

+    Found a solution that explicitly orders the cards in the deck by a zIndex.
+Would like to explore how the ForEach's natural ordering was not working.
+As far as I understand, PileView reversed the decks order so that the last card was correctly rendered underneath all the other cards.

 1. New game animations need to be divided into 2 or 3 non overlapping transactions.
 There are some issues observed which might all be solved by this kind of division.
 Examples of observed issues: